MakeSchool-Tutorials/Makestagram-Swift/P8-Uploading-Photos-Parse/content.md

       post.save()
     })

-Remember to write 'import Parse' at the top of your new viewControllers in which you have parse related code.There shouldn't be too many surprises in these lines.
+There shouldn't be too many surprises in these lines.
 The most interesting one is the very first one.
 We turn the `UIImage` into an `NSData` instance because the `PFFile` class needs an `NSData` argument for its initializer.

 Then we create and `save` the `PFFile`.